U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

 Britain says Russia's military intelligence agency, the GRU, attacked a wide range of civilian and political targets in what it calls a "flagrant violation of international law."

+In response, the Russian Embassy in London, which has embraced an adversarial relationship with the British government, said that U.K. accusations of GRU cyberattacks "are nothing but crude disinformation, aimed at confusing the British and world public opinion."

-A laptop that was confiscated from the officers held a trove of information about their past activities, including a record of connecting to a WiFi network at a hotel in Lausanne, Switzerland, in September of 2016, as the World Anti-Doping Agency was holding a conference at the hotel.
+A laptop that was confiscated from the officers held a trove of information about their past activities, including a record of connecting to a Wi-Fi network at a hotel in Lausanne, Switzerland, in September 2016, as the World Anti-Doping Agency was holding a conference at the hotel.
 A laptop was compromised, and the APT 28 malware infection that resulted spread widely, eventually compromising the IP addresses of the International Olympic Committee, Wilson said.

-And in a chilling note, one of the officers, Wilson added, had "also conducted malign activity in Malaysia," in an operation that targeted the inquiry into Malaysia Airlines Flight MH17, the airliner that crashed in eastern Ukraine after being hit by a missile.
+And Wilson added, in a chilling note, one of the officers had "also conducted malign activity in Malaysia," in an operation that targeted the inquiry into Malaysia Airlines Flight MH17, the airliner that crashed in eastern Ukraine after being hit by a missile.
 Hours earlier, it had taken off from Amsterdam.

 Both the Netherlands and Australia say Russia is to blame for the deaths of the nearly 300 people who were aboard MH17.
 Wilson said that the operation in Malaysia targeted the police as well as the attorney general's office.